How difficult is it to grow a bonsai tree

 Pruning: Pruning is one of the most important techniques for maintaining the shape and size of a bonsai tree.
 It involves trimming the branches and roots to encourage growth in certain areas and restrict it in others.
 Regular pruning helps maintain the desired proportions and promotes the development of finer branches and leaves.

-See also How often do you need to water bonsai trees
+See also How to make aqua bonsai

 Wiring: Wiring is another technique used to train the branches of a bonsai tree into the desired shape.
 Thin, flexible wires are carefully wrapped around the branches and gently bent to the desired position.
 This method allows the bonsai artist to create elegant and intricate designs by manipulating the growth direction of the branches.